cloudblue/apsconnect-cli/README.md

 #### Limitations

-1. Amazon ECR provides an authorization token to authenticate an Amazon ECR registry which is used to create image pull secret key.
+Amazon ECR provides an authorization token to authenticate an Amazon ECR registry which is used to create image pull secret key.
 As the token is valid for 12 hours, there might be a problem with pod recreation after this time with this K8S secret key.

-2. To solve the #1 issue, user can create a Kubernetes CronJob that will renew AWS Registry pull credentials.
-The CronJob will run a Service Account which will delete and update secrets.
+To solve this issue, user can create a Kubernetes CronJob that will renew AWS Registry pull credentials.
+The CronJob will run a Service Account which will update secrets.